ibm-cloud-docs/DataTransferService/connect-dts-windows-iscsi-software-initiator.md

 # Connecting to DTS Device in Windows&reg;with iSCSI Software Initiator
 {: #mount-dts-windows}

 To interact with an iSCSI LUN in Windows&reg;, you must connect to the storage by using the iSCSI Software Initiator, a proprietary iSCSI tool of Microsoft.
 For users of Windows&reg; Server 2008, or Windows&reg; Vista or newer versions, the iSCSI Software Initiator is built into the operating system.
-Users of Windows&reg;Server 2003, Windows&reg; XP, and Windows&reg; 2000 must download the Initiator before they start this procedure.
+Users of Windows&reg; Server 2003, Windows&reg; XP, and Windows&reg; 2000 must download the Initiator before they start this procedure.

 ## Connecting to an iSCSI LUN
 {: #connect-dts-iscsi}

-1. From the {{site.data.keyword.slportal}}, retrieve the **iSCSI user name, password, and storage address** for the storage device you want to connect.
+1. From the {{site.data.keyword.slportal}}, retrieve the **iSCSI username, password, and storage address** for the storage device you want to connect.
 2. Start the iSCSI Initiator.
 3. Click **Discovery**.
 4. In the **Target Portals** section, click **Discover Portal...**.